HarigovindV10/HarigovindV10.github.io/README.md

 - Font Awesome for the icons
 - Google Fonts for typography
 - Modern CSS techniques and best practices
-- The open-source community for inspiration
+- The open-source community for inspirations

 ---